This section shows how to use the integration type SAP Table or View.

 Note: Take a look at the README.pdf in the installation directory (e.g.,C:\Program Files\XtractProduct\ABAP\README.pdf) before installing any custom function modules.

-When importing the Z_THEO_READ_TABLE-transport-before-740SP05 on older SAP releases a syntax error may occur.
+When importing the transport requests on older SAP releases a syntax error may occur.
 Contact Theobald Support and send the dedicated error message text.

 Testing the module in SAP